|Skiing the upper West face of Greywolf peak.|

 Saint Mary's reservoir

-Saint Mary's reservoir is perhaps the premeir access point into the Mission mountain range.
+Saint Mary's reservoir is the best access point for skiing in the Mission mountain range.

 Driving directions: From Missoula in the spring, it is fastest to drive via the Jocko river.
 From I-90, drive north in Highway 93 for 15 miles, and take Coldwater lane, which leaves the highway about a mile before the town of Arlee.
 Take Coldwater lane north for a mile, then turn right on the Jocko road at a T intersection.
 Continue on this road for 8.5 miles, and turn left on P-5000.
 This is a major intersection which occurs just after crossing the Jocko river for the second time.
-Follow P-5000 for about 5 miles until you see Twin lakes.
-Take a right at a sign for Twin lakes, and follow the road past a campground on the lower lake.
-Continue around the lake on the north side, and cross a bridge.
-Take a hard right onto a logging spur, and look for boulders blocking the road and the trailhead.
-This road is usually potholed but otherwise passable to small passenger cars.
-P-5000 is often snowed in until April.
+Follow P-5000 for about 5 miles, and take a left at the Y intersection at Twin lakes.
+Continue past Twin lakes and Saint Marys reservoir on the West side.
+Take one of several spurs onto the dam at the outlet of St. Marys reservoir.
+If the campsite where the trail takes off is occupied, it is recommended to park in the large parking lot below the dam.
+The road is suitable for all passenger cars.
+P-5000 is often snowed in until mid spring.

 In winter, or from the Kalispell area, it is fastest to drive up the St Marys lake road from St Ignatius.
 From town, just south of the grocery store, turn onto the St Marys lake road.
 The route is intuitive, but generally head southeast, either following the St Marys lake road the entire way, or taking the Mission Creek road east, then the Foothills road south to re-join the St Marys lake road and continuing to the reservoir.
 The road is plowed to within a couple of miles of the reservoir all winter, and is normal melted out by sometime in April.
 Driving access to St Marys lake is occasionally open all winter in low snow years.

 East St Marys peak: East St Marys peak is usually approached via the east ridge.
+The most popular route is to ski the east ridge ascent route.
+The east ridge is recommended as a great tour, but not the most exciting or engaging ski run off the peak.
+Take note that avalanche exposure on the upper 600 vertical feet of the east ridge is unavoidable.
 Good moderate runs drop to No Fish lake and Dry creek from all along the ridge.
-The southwest aspect of the peak provides excellent skiing, but a creative exit back up either of the St Marys peaks is recommended.
-The southeast face of St Marys peak drops to Power creek, and is one of the most popular ski descents in the range.
-From the bottom of the face, the most common exits are to climb at least 1,000 vertical feet back up to the approach ridge, or to contour back to the approach trail at approximately 6,600 feet.
-The contouring return goes cleanly, but plan some extra time to thread your way through cliffs.
-Reports of of the exit from the southeast face down Power creek vary wildly, so explore at your peril.
-The complex north aspect is skiiable into Sonielem creek, and provides access to the wild Sonielem ridge and beyond.
+The southeast face of East St Marys peak drops to Power creek, and is one of the most accessible steep ski descents in the range.
+From the bottom of the face, the most common exit is to climb up and west to the approach ridge.
+It is also possible to contour back to the approach trail at approximately 6,600 feet.
+With the blessing of the routefinding gods, the contouring return goes cleanly, but plan some extra time to thread your way through cliffs.
+Reports of of the exit from the southeast face down Power creek vary from mildly bad to heinous, so explore at your peril.
+Or give it a go and let me know if you find a clean exit.
+The complex north aspect is skiable into Sonielem creek, and provides access to the wild Sonielem ridge and beyond.
+An overlooked but excellent moderate ski run is to take the Northeast ridge to Vacation pass, then down and west to the highest lake in Sonielem creek.
+The southwest aspect of the peak provides excellent skiing, but the exit down to the St. Marys reservoir road is unknown, which in the Missions probably means it is quite bad.
+Plan on returning to the car over the summit of East St Marys peak.

 |Southeast faces of West St Marys (left) and East St Marys (right) peaks in winter.|